Heat

 Partner(s) UCLA Luskin Center for Innovation, Arizona State University, and the University of Arizona

-Funder(s): National Oceanic and Atmospheric Administration, the National Integrated Heat Health Information System, and UCLA Luskin Center for Innovation
+Funder(s): National Oceanic and Atmospheric Administration, National Integrated Heat Health Information System, and UCLA Luskin Center for Innovation

 Abstract: